mtford90/siesta/md/docs.md

     });
 ```

 In browsers that implement `Object.observe`, notifications will be sent on the next available tick in the event loop.
-In browsers that do not, notifications will not be sent until `siesta.notify()` is executed.
+In browsers that do not, notifications will not be sent until `app.notify()` is executed.
 So to ensure that notifications work correctly in all browsers we need to change the above example to the following:

 ```js
 Repo.graph({name: 'MyNewRepo'})